How to Be a Better Partner: 3 Tips for a Happy Relationship

 Withdrawers, for one reason or another, do not respond as quickly when they feel something is wrong.
 They need time to approach conflict, and if caught off-guard or by surprise in a high-tension situation, will do their best to end the situation by whatever means necessary.

 We all have our unique perceptions and perspectives, and likely, what you know about your partners views on life are part of what attracts you to them.
-However, it is impossible to always be “on the same page”.
+However, it is impossible to always be “on the same page” if you don't know what your partner envisions as ideal.

 However, we are constantly oscillating between past, present, and future in our minds and subconsciously forming expectations.
 Maybe you have an anniversary planned, and although you’ve had anniversaries in the past, your wife expects something completely different than what you do.
 This mismatch has the potential to ruin an otherwise happy experience, and neither of you may even be aware of your own expectations, let alone your partners.